Face Reader Software

 - Do you want to run the software online or offline?
 Analyzing video over network or in the Cloud is usually very complex and can become quite expensive.
 Therefore, if you don’t require such analysis, your best choice is to process everything offline.
 This is also a safer choice in terms of data protection and privacy.
 You can always share the gathered data with third-party platforms (e.g. dashboard, content management systems) hosted in the Cloud after the processing is done.
 If, on the other hand, you want to conduct market research or user testing remotely, online may be your best option.
 Consider your needs and the available options before you make a decision.

 - Do you want privacy by default?
 If you are operating within the European Union, then this is definitely something you need to consider.
 In the context of Face Reading Software, privacy by default could mean that faces in videos are blurred automatically, unless you disable this option yourself.

 - Do you want to analyze images, video, or both?
 Make sure you choose software that allows you to analyze faces in the format that you want it to.

 Other uses of Face Reader Software

 Face Reader Software can be integrated into Facial Recognition technology to assist with liveness detection.
-For example, a user may be required to smile or to wink to prove that there is a real person behind the camera, and that a photo or mask is not being used to fool the facial recognition software.
+For example, a user may be required to smile or to wink to prove that there is a real person behind the camera, not a photo or mask to fool the facial recognition software.